Israel Defense Forces:

 The Supreme Court ruled on June 25, 2024, that the government must conscript ultra-Orthodox men and stop providing financial support to yeshiva students who study instead of performing military service.
 Under the ruling, an estimated 63,000 Haredi yeshiva students would be obligated to serve.
 The IDF, however, said it could realistically draft only 3,000 in the 2024 enlistment year that began in June.
 “The security establishment is obligated to act immediately to implement the ruling to draft yeshiva students who are obligated to perform military service, in accordance with the needs of the army and its capabilities, and in accordance with its commitment to draft 3,000 recruits,” Deputy Attorney General Gil Limon told the army.

-The Court's decision enraged the ultra-Orthodox factions of Netanyahu’s government.
+The Court’s decision enraged the ultra-Orthodox factions of Netanyahu’s government.
 “The Jewish people survived persecutions, pogroms and wars only thanks to maintaining their uniqueness, the Torah and the commandments.
 This is our secret weapon against all enemies, as promised by the Creator of the universe,” Shas chairman Aryeh Deri said.
-He added yeshiva students are “the ones who preserve our special power and generate miracles in the [military] campaign.”
+He added that yeshiva students are “the ones who preserve our special power and generate miracles in the [military] campaign.”

 Labor MK Merav Michaeli, representing the secular viewpoint, said, “We must not continue to allow a group of politicians and rabbis to leave the ultra-Orthodox youth behind, to prevent them from enlisting in the IDF and integrating into Israeli society.
 The ultra-Orthodox leadership wants to keep their power and impose a closed society on the ultra-Orthodox youth.
 This invalid situation must be stopped now.”